near/docs/docs/2.develop/3.development/anatomy/anatomy.md

   </TabItem>
 </Tabs>

 The `nearbindgen` decorator adds methods to the classes, so once instantiated they can be correctly serialized in the contract's state (storage).
 For example, the class decorated in Assemblyscript originally has only two attributes: `account_id` and `amount`.
 However, after being decorated it gains methods to be serialized into JSON.
-This is helpfull since contracts actually obtain and return values encoded in JSON!.
+This is helpful since contracts actually obtain and return values encoded in JSON!.

 :::tip
 In RUST the objects are actually stored using their Borsh representation.
 That's why the RUST code includes `#[derive(Default, BorshDeserialize, BorshSerialize)]`.